 Cisco Discovery Protocol (CDP) is used for some network management functions, but is dangerous in that it allows any system on a directly connected segment to learn that the router is a Cisco device, determine the model number and the Cisco IOS software version being run.
 This information may in turn be used to design attacks against the router.
-CDP information is accessible only to directly connected systems.
+CDP information should be accessible only by directly connected systems.

-• (NET0710: CAT III) The router administrators will ensure Cisco Discovery Protocol (CDP) is disabled on all external interfaces on all Cisco premise routers.
+• (NET0710: CAT III) The router administrator will ensure CDP is disabled on all external interfaces on Cisco premise routers.